ChemicalDevelopment/PGS/README.md

 Unzip the folder, and edit `my.prefs` and enter in your email and password.

+You can also change `threads` to whatever value you'd like.

 The next part may change based on what platform you use.

 #### Windows